bluetardis/pinteresting/NotesPB.md

 ## 3. Understanding Regular Expressions.

-*Let's break this down into smaller pieces so we can understand it...
+* Let's break this down into smaller pieces so we can understand it.
-*Let's start with the beginning and the end
+* Let's start with the beginning and the end
-*Regular expressions exists between two forward slashes, and anything in between is what we want to match.
+* Regular expressions exists between two forward slashes, and anything in between is what we want to match.
 Check this out:
 ```
 / this is what we match between the forward slashes /
 ```